 - Elevate the status of MSU’s global mission.

 - Tap into campus resources in international programming.

 - Capitalize on opportunities to leverage external resources and partnerships.

-The AGE is creating a new generation of international research experts at MSU by offering faculty an innovative opportunity to expand their scholarship on a global level.
-Working with faculty who have passion and determination, the Academy for Global Engagement will propel great thinkers on MSU’s campus to use their work to contribute solutions to the grand challenges of the 21st century.
+Working with faculty who have passion and determination, the Academy for Global Engagement will propel great thinkers on MSU’s campus to contribute solutions to the grand challenges of the 21st century.